planetfederal/GeoGig/doc/manual/source/interaction/osm.rst

 - Version information is needed to parse the downloaded data.
 Use the verbose mode (``out meta;``) to get the version information added.

 - If your filter downloads ways, it should also download the corresponding nodes.
-For instance, this filter will add no data to your GeoGit repo:
+For instance, this filter will add no data to your GeoGig repo:

 	::